simran135/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Bachelor of Science in Artificial Intelligence (Expected Graduation: May 2022)
+role: Bachelor of Science in Artificial Intelligence (May 2022)

 # Organizations/Affiliations to show in About widget
 organizations: